Isle of Wight Festival 1969

 The 1969 Isle of Wight Festival was held on 29–31 August 1969 at Wootton Creek, on the Isle of Wight, England.
-The festival attracted an audience of approximately 150,000 to see acts including Bob Dylan, the Band, the Who, Free, Joe Cocker, the Bonzo Dog Band and the Moody Blues.
+The festival attracted an audience of approximately 150,000 to see acts including Bob Dylan, the Band, the Who, Free, Joe Cocker, and the Bonzo Dog Band.
 It was the second of three music festivals held on the island from 1968 to 1970.
 Organised by Rikki Farr, Ronnie and Ray Foulk's Fiery Creations, it became a legendary event, largely owing to the participation of Dylan, who had spent the previous three years in semi-retirement.
 The event was well managed, in comparison to the recent Woodstock Festival, and trouble-free.

+In August 2026, the 1969 and 1970 festivals were the subject of BBC Radio 4's The Reunion, featuring in conversation Justin Hayward of The Moody Blues, Jacqui McShee of Pentangle, and Ian Anderson of Jethro Tull.
+Also in the programme were Melody Maker writer Richard Williams, island resident Terrii Telfer, and two of the Foulk brothers who organised the event.

 Bob Dylan

 The 1969 festival was considerably larger and more popular than the previous year's.
 Dylan had been little heard of since his allegedly near-fatal motorcycle accident in July 1966.
 Shunning the Woodstock Festival, held near his home in upstate New York, Dylan was initially reluctant to perform his comeback show on the little-known Isle of Wight.
 After weeks of negotiations, the Foulk brothers showed him a short film of the island's cultural and literary heritage; this appealed to Dylan's artistic sensibilities, as he was enthusiastic about combining a family holiday with a live performance in Tennyson country.
 The family was scheduled to travel to Britain on the Queen Elizabeth 2 and nearly missed the gig because Dylan's son Jesse had been hit by a ship cabin door and needed to be hospitalised.
 Dylan travelled to the site by plane at the last minute.